kfitzgeraldHud/akka/akka-docs/rst/project/migration-guide-2.3.x-2.4.x.rst

 and ``ClusterSingletonProxySettings``.
 These can be created from system configuration properties and also amended with API as needed.

+The ``singletonPath`` parameter of ``ClusterSingletonProxy.props`` has changed.
+It is now named ``singletonManagerPath`` and is the logical path of the singleton manager, e.g. ``/user/singletonManager``, which ends with the name you defined in ``actorOf`` when creating the ``ClusterSingletonManager``.
+In 2.3.x it was the path to singleton instance, which was error-prone because one had to provide both the name of the singleton manager and the singleton actor.

 DistributedPubSub construction
 ==============================